chadhietala/ember-cli-linker/README.md

 # Ember CLI Pre-Packager

 The __Pre-Packager__ is the resolution phase of the future Ember CLI build process.
-It's primary concern is resolving dependencies in a project.
+It's primary concern is resolving dependencies in a project and outputing a tree the represents graph of files in the project.
+This would then be passed to the __Packager__ that allows for declarative concatenation.

 ## High Level Design